1 min read No one wants to invest in a startup that is doomed to fail; enter: Team Due Diligence.

-“What we hope ever to do with ease, we must learn first to do with diligence.” – Samuel Johnson
+“What we hope ever to do with ease, we must learn first to do with diligence.”

 Here are some things to look for when doing your team due diligence:

-- How long the team has worked together?
-Ideally the team has some experience working with each other.
+How long has the team worked together?
+Ideally, the team has some experience working with each other.
 The more time they’ve had together, the better.

 Read more: https://tencapital.group/education/

 Hall T. Martin is the founder and CEO of the TEN Capital Network.TEN Capital has been connecting startups with investors for over ten years.
 You can connect with Hall about fundraising, business growth, and emerging technologies via LinkedIn or email: [email protected]